nihilc/typst-notebook/README.md

 ### thmbox

 This template uses a modified [thmbox](https://typst.app/universe/package/thmbox) to remove the modifications on the fonts.
-You can get it in [](https://github.com/nihilc/typst-thmbox.git)
+You can get it [here](https://github.com/nihilc/typst-thmbox.git)